 - Other security information like place of birth or mother’s maiden name

 Need a new card faster than the 30 day wait period?
 If you have a doctor's appointment and need your Medicare card right away, call 1-800-772-1213 (TTY users 1-800-325-0778), Monday through Friday, from 7AM to 7PM (for Railroad Retirement Board, call 1-877-772-5772, TTY users 1-312-751-4701).
-Social Security should be able to mail you a letter showing proof of Medicare coverage in about ten days.
+Social Security should be able to mail you a letter showing proof of Medicare coverage in approximately ten days.
 If you need it even sooner than that, visit your local Social Security office in person to pick up a Proof-of-Coverage letter.

-Always take your Medicare card with you whenever you go for health-care services, so always make sure you have it on you.
+Your Medicare card is required whenever you go for health-care services, so always make sure you have it on you.
 Show your card upon arrival to ensure your claims are processed accurately.
 If you received a Medicare card replacement, make sure your doctor sees your updated card at your next office visit.

 As mentioned, you should never give your Medicare card to anyone else to use.
 Treat it just like a credit card.
 Keep it safe and do not give out your number to anyone who isn’t providing your health care.